-Another perk of a Chase Freedom® Visa or Chase Freedom® MasterCard is you will get access to Chase’s financial software Blueprint.
+Another perk of the Chase Freedom® card is you will get access to Chase’s financial software Blueprint.
 We’ve done a review of Blueprint in the past.
 Blueprint gives you multiple options to help cut down on your interest charges and pay off your balance faster.
 You can’t run a budget on Blueprint, but it is a nice added benefit for cardholders.

 Risk of Credit Card Bonuses

 Signing up for a credit card just to get a credit card bonus probably isn’t worth it.
 However, getting a great cash back credit card plus a free $200?
 That’s a win in my book.

 However, the one risk is that you end up charging more than you would have otherwise as you seek that $500 spending needed just to get the $150 in cash back.
 Or that you’ll make extra trips to the grocery store just to get that 5% cash back.